rohan-v8rma/Tech-Tips/Networking/README.md

 A *resource* is some chunk of information that can be identified by a URL (it's the **R** in **URL**).

-The most common kind of *resource* is a file, but a *resource* may also be a dynamically-generated query result, the output of a CGI script, a document that is available in several languages, database records, or something else.
+The most common kind of *resource* is a file, but a *resource* may also be a dynamically generated query result, the output of a CGI script, a document that is available in several languages, database records, or something else.

 While learning HTTP, it may help to think of a *resource* as similar to a file, but more general.